MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 |Physical qubits formula|2 * `codeDistance` * `codeDistance`|

 In the *Physical qubit parameters* group, you can see the physical qubit properties that were assumed for this estimation.
-For example, see that the time to perform a single-qubit measurement and a single-qubit gate are assumed to be 100 ns and 50 ns, respectively.
+For example, the time to perform a single-qubit measurement and a single-qubit gate are assumed to be 100 ns and 50 ns, respectively.

 |Physical qubit parameter | Value |
 |---|---|